 DJI Drones helped with Notre Dame

-On 4/15/2019 a massive fire destroyed the roof, spire, 62-foot stained glass window and the world’s oldest pipe organ of the Notre Dame Cathedral in Paris.
+A massive fire destroyed the roof, spire, 62-foot stained glass window and the world’s oldest pipe organ of the Notre Dame Cathedral in Paris.

 DJI drones helped firefighters during the incident by providing insight of how the fire was spreading and helped firefighters determine the most effective way to position personnel and hoses.

 The fire that damaged Notre Dame may have been a lot worse if is wasn’t for the help of the DJI drones (that were borrowed from the Cultural and Interior Ministries) aiding the firefighters.
 The aerial view from the drones helped the firefighters determine how the fire was spreading and the best options for combating the blaze.

 The two drones used were the DJI Mavic 2 Enterprise Dual and the DJI Matrice 210, both fitted with thermal sensors.

 The French Newspaper Libération stated, “the use of a helicopter would have been less flexible and more expensive.”
 The fire brigade spokesman also told local media that the drones were instrumental in saving the cathedral’s structure.
 “The drones allowed us to correctly use what we had at our disposal.”